Afghan conflict: Nation-building in Afghanistan

 According to a report by the United Nations, the Taliban were responsible for 76% of civilian casualties in 2009.
 Afghanistan was struggling to rebuild itself while dealing with the results of 30 years of war, corruption among high-level politicians and the ongoing Taliban insurgency which according to different scientific institutes such as the London School of Economics, senior international officials, such as former United States Chairman of the Joint Chief of Staff Admrial Michael Mullen, believed the Taliban was backed by the ISI.

 At the end of July 2010, the Netherlands became the first NATO ally to end its combat mission in Afghanistan after 4 years military deployment including the most intense period of hostilities.
 They withdrew 1,900 troops.
 The Atlantic Council described the decision as "politically significant because it comes at a time of rising casualties and growing doubts about the war."
 Canada withdrew troops in 2011, but about 900 were left to train Afghani soldiers.

 In February 2012, a small number of American service members burned several copies of the Quran.
 Some Afghans responded by staging massive demonstrations and riots in Kabul and other areas.
 Assailants killed several American military personnel, including two officers in the Interior Ministry building following this event.
 On 11 March 2012, an American soldier, Robert Bales, killed 16 civilians in the Kandahar massacre.

 According to ISAF there were about 120,000 NATO-led troops in Afghanistan per December 2012, of which 66,000 were US troops and 9,000 British.
 The rest were from 48 countries.
-A process of handing over power to local forces has started and according to plans a majority of international troops will leave in 2014.
+A process of handing over power to local forces had started and according to plans a majority of international troops would leave in 2014.
 On 24 November 2013, Karzai held a loya jirga and imposed a ban on NATO house raids.
 This ban was put in place, and NATO soldiers were instructed to adhere to it.
 In December 2013, a house raid in Zabul Province was exceptionally carried out by two NATO soldiers.
 Karzai condemned this in a highly publicised speech.
 On 3 January 2014 a bomb blast was heard by NATO soldiers in a base in Kabul; there were no reported casualties or injuries.
 The day after, a bomb hit a U.S. military base in Kabul and killed one U.S. citizen.
 The bomb was planted by the Taliban, and the American service member was the first combat casualty in Afghanistan in that year.
 The Taliban immediately claimed responsibility for the attack.